samwsharp/leetcode-php/README.md

-# leetcode-php
+# Solutions to leetcode challenges all completed using PHP

-Solutions to leetcode challenges
+You will find the solution itself within the `src/` directory along with its associated test in `tests/Leetcode/`